 - Whether the device is registered with Apple

-- Has telephone support expired or not (free telephone support is often available for a limited time after the device was been purchased; when it expires, telephone support costs per call)
+- Has telephone support expired or not (free telephone support is available for a limited time after the device was been purchased; when it expires, telephone support is charged per call)

 If the device isn't registered, coverage is expired, or AppleCare is available, click the button to the right of that item to take action.